CoderDojo-Content/Beginner-PHP/en/finishing-your-game.md

 5. Now, try to play your game!

 6. How else could you use this code?
 You've got all the pieces here to make a quiz or an interactive story, where you keep score, ask different questions on each page and even send the player in different directions based on their answers!
-See what you can come up with!